pradyuman/node/blog/README.md

 Currently, the remove blog post, comment on blog posts, and other such functionality are mapped in server.js but are not implemented.
 There are no plans to complete such functionality.

-Run: `npm install` to get required node.js modules before running the server.
+Run `npm install` to get required node.js modules before running the server.

 To use: Type `node server` in the command line and then visit ***localhost:8080\posts*** to view any posts or ***localhost:8080\posts\new*** to add posts to the server.